javierlocp/my-personal-site/src/posts/building-remote-team.md

 - Weekly Show & Tell
 - Individual or Group feedback session
 - Review and unblock design decisions
-- One fun thing you can do: Pick 1 member each week and decide to work on their timezone
+- One fun thing you can do: Pick 1 member each week and decide to work in their timezone

 ### One lead per project